SpeakerSleuth: Can Large Audio-Language Models Judge Speaker Consistency across Multi-turn Dialogues?: Introduction

 However, two critical gaps remain: First, no unified benchmark exists to systematically evaluate and compare embedding methods and LALMs for multi-turn speaker consistency assessment.
 Second, whether LALMs possess the acoustic discrimination capabilities necessary for reliable speaker consistency judgment remains unexplored.

 To address these questions, we present \textbf{SpeakerSleuth}, a benchmark for evaluating both LALMs and embedding-based methods on speaker consistency in multi-turn dialogues.
 We design our benchmark around three tasks that mirror real-world application requirements (Figure~\ref{fig:intro}).
-These tasks are \textit{Detection} (identifying whether dialogues contain inconsistencies), \textit{Localization} (pinpointing which specific turns are problematic), and \textit{Discrimination} (choosing the correct audio of a speaker from multiple acoustic variants).
+These tasks are \textit{Detection} (identifying whether dialogues contain inconsistencies), \textit{Localization} (pinpointing which specific turns are problematic), and \textit{Discrimination} (comparing and ranking multiple acoustic variants).
 These capabilities are essential for practical speech generation systems.
 When dialogue speech is generated, systems must first detect any inconsistencies for each speaker, then localize problematic turns for targeted correction, and finally select optimal outputs from regenerated alternatives.
-We construct our benchmark from four diverse datasets spanning synthetic and real speech across various conversational settings, comprising 1,818 evaluation instances from 152 speakers, all verified through human annotation to ensure quality.
+We construct our benchmark from four diverse datasets spanning synthetic and real speech across various conversational settings, comprising 1,818 evaluation instances from 197 speakers, all verified through human annotation.

-Our evaluation of nine state-of-the-art LALMs and embedding methods reveals critical insights into their capabilities.
+Our evaluation of 12 state-of-the-art LALMs and 6 embedding methods reveals critical insights into their capabilities.
 We find that models struggle to reliably detect acoustic inconsistencies due to unstable internal thresholds.
 This leads to inconsistent decisions where some models are too strict while others are too lenient.
-Moreover, their detection decisions rely on holistic impressions rather than fine-grained acoustic analysis, as evidenced by their inability to localize specific problematic turns even when detecting overall inconsistency.
+Moreover, they struggle with fine-grained turn-level acoustic analysis, as evidenced by their inability to localize specific problematic turns even when detecting overall inconsistency.
 When other interlocutors' turns are available as dialogue context, LALMs overwhelmingly tend to prioritize textual coherence over acoustic features.
 They fail to detect even obvious inconsistencies like gender switches for a speaker within coherent dialogue.
 In contrast, embedding methods achieve stronger detection performance, although they exhibit consistent model-specific biases.